IAFL Asia Pacific Chapter Meeting, Bangkok, Thailand

 - Abduction of Children to Non-Hague Convention Countries

 Our meeting agent, Corporate Travel Managment (CTM), has suggested two post-meeting tours for IAFL to Chiang Mai and Cambodia.
-We have been advised that the quotations for the tours are only valid until 5th December.
+The quotations for the tours were only valid until 20th December.
+CTM has advised us that they will try their best to accommodate any late applications, however, prices may change.

 The IAFL Asia Pacific Chapter are truly grateful to our meeting sponsors who help to make the meeting and its activities accessible to International Family Lawyers from around the world: